The Disability Justice Mentoring Collective is seeking both mentors and mentees!

 DJMC provides a unique opportunity for youth with disabilities, ages 12 to 24, to receive guidance and support from a mentor who cares about disability justice.
-Disability justice is beyond disability rights---being sure that people have access to society and full inclusion beyond what is the law.
-In particular disability justice is about furthering the power of people of color with disabilities.
+Disability justice goes beyond disability rights – ensuring full inclusion and access to society – and is about furthering the power of people with disabilities.

 Para obtener información sobre DJMC en español, descargue los folletos en el lado derecho de esta página.

 Access Living’s Youth programs welcome adults with a disability or disability knowledge to connect with a youth mentee with a disability.
 Join us to help youth develop self-advocacy skills, build confidence, and meet other members of the local disability community.
 Participants meet with a mentee twice a month for two hours, once in the community and once as a group at Access Living.